RodrigoMattosoSilveira/chess-tournament-swiss/src/model/tournament/README.md

 }
 ````

-You can use the PATCH command to update multipe attributes:
+You can use the PATCH command to update multiple attributes:
 ````bash
 curl --location --request PATCH "localhost:3000/tournament/$REST_API_EXAMPLE_ID" \
 --header 'Content-Type: application/json' \